 - Cooking an ICE COLD tri-tip roast.
 Instead, cook the a tri-tip after it’s had time to rest at room temperature on the counter.
 I cannot stress this enough.
 Beauty rest before cooking the tri-tip is extremely critical!!!

 If you can begin the cooking process with a tri-tip (or any hunk of meat, whether beef or pork, for that matter) that is not chilled, you will quickly see how much better the final results are.
 It is ah-mazing!!

 As meat chills, everything within it (juices, fats, etc) coagulates at the very center and the protein fibers are tense.
 Letting the tri-tip rest for at least 1-2 hours, uncovered, on the counter will let everything at the center come out to the edges of the meat and the protein fibers can relax for the cooking process.

 - Overcooking a tri tip roast to well-done.
-The best tri tip is cooked to to 120 degrees F. internal temperature for medium rare, then sliced into steaks with a nice tinge of pink at the center.
+We think the best tri tip is cooked to to 130 degrees F. internal temperature for medium rare, then sliced into steaks with a nice tinge of pink at the center.

 - Failing to slice the tri tip ACROSS the grain, but rather cutting it WITH the grain.
 This definitely provides a “shoe leather eating experience.”
 Slicing again the grain shortens the protein fibers in the meat, making it easier to chew.

 - Not letting the tri tip rest after you’ve cooked it.
 Meat always needs beauty rest after it’s cooked so the juices can re-distribute themselves and the protein fibers of the meat can relax.

 And, during this final resting time, the residual heat raises the internal temperature to the finished temperature that you desire for eating.